-Authors: Aiden Bradley Oil and Gas Analyst Ph: +61 8 9268 2876 E: aiden.bradley@hartleys.com.au for w hich it has earned fees.
-Hartleys has a beneficial interest in 4 million unlisted options in MAY and is entitled to a further 20 million unlisted options in MAY.
+Authors: Aiden Bradley Oil and Gas Analyst Ph: +61 8 9268 2876 E: aiden.bradley@hartleys.com.au

 Hartleys has completed capital raisings in the past 12 months for Melbana Energy Limited ("MAY") for which it has earned fees.
-Hartleys has provided corporate advice within the past 12 months and continues to provide corporate advice to May
+Hartleys has provided corporate advice within the past 12 months and continues to provide corporate advice to May for which it has earned fees.